Jump to start of content

 Dr. Haftel received a bachelor's degree in biology and music from Union College in Schenectady, New York and a medical degree from Albany Medical College in Albany, New York, where she also completed residency training in combined medicine-pediatrics and a chief residency before coming to the University of Michigan for fellowship training in adult and pediatric rheumatology in 1991.
 Dr. Haftel received a master's of health professions education degree from the University of Illinois at Chicago in 2004.

-As of October 2021, Dr. Haftel reported the following external relationships:
+As of August 2022, Dr. Haftel reported the following external relationship:

-Dr. Haftel serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:
+Dr. Haftel serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-• American Academy of Pediatrics, Senior Vice President for Education, receiving salary support.
+• The American Academy of Pediatrics, Senior Vice President for Education, receiving salary support.

 Avis E. Ware, MD